Welcome to today's edition of the Rush 24-7 podcast.

 In his heart, he's a low-rent community organizer.

-He got elected mayor, and he doesn't have the slightest idea how to responsibly Run that office.
+He got elected mayor, and he doesn't have the slightest idea how to responsibly run that office.

-He has taken every radical view that he's got, taken it right with him in its base form, and is ruling the city with this radical idea of the series of radical ideas that he's had, with not making any adjustment whatsoever for being elected mayor, the whole concept of, well, you're mayor of the whole city, not just.
+He has taken every radical view that he's got, taken it right with him in its base form, and is ruling the city with this radical idea of the series of radical ideas that he's had, not making any adjustment whatsoever for being elected mayor, the whole concept of, well, you're mayor of the whole city, not just.

-And apparently, this guy de Blasio, one of the defining aspects of his character and his politics, and has been for most of his life is police brutality.
+And apparently, this guy de Blasio, one of the defining aspects of his character and his politics, and has been for most of his life, is police brutality.

 These people are just personally invested with the lie that the cops are the biggest problem in America.

-And I don't forget that piece that I shared with you yesterday from another radical leftist disguised as a tech blogger.
+And don't forget that piece that I shared with you yesterday from another radical leftist disguised as a tech blogger.

 This guy has said, well, you know what?